Research Fellow, Climate Science and Policy

 - Collaborate with overlapping policy teams within department and throughout Heritage.

-- Conduct advanced scholarly research and apply it to policy analysis.
+- Conduct advanced scholarly econometric research and apply it to policy analysis.

-- Research and write high quality papers, reports and books.
+- Research and write high quality quantitative papers, reports, and books.

 - Speak at major public functions and professional conferences.

 - Play an active role with the media and in the public policy community.